nicercode/2016-02-01-ResBaz/lessons/45-testing/index.md

 * Deals with bad input for `r.out` (wrong length, wrong type)
 * Deals with missing values in the input (this will likely require rewriting the function a bit).

-**Instructors:** Code that works through this is available in exercises.R
+**Instructors:** Code that works through this is available in [exercises.R](exercises.R)

-**Acknowledgements**: This material was adapted from ... and modified by ...

-Katy Huff, Rachel Slaybaugh, and Anthony Scopatz (canberra/07-testing/README.md, looks based on thw-testing/testing-orig.md)
+**Acknowledgements**: This material was developed by Rich FitzJohn, drawing on from material developed by Katy Huff, Rachel Slaybaugh, Anthony Scopatz and Karthik Ram.

-Karthik's material on testing from Canberra.